Alexey Ivakhnenko: Scientific school

-From 1963 to 1989 Ivakhnenko was the editor of the specialized scientific journal "Avtomatika" (later "Problems of management and computer science"), that played a crucial role in the formation and development of the Ukrainian school of Inductive modelling.
+From 1963 to 1989 Ivakhnenko was the editor of the specialized scientific journal "Avtomatika" (later "Problems of management and computer science"), that was important for the formation and development of the Ukrainian school of inductive modelling.
 Throughout these years the magazine was translated and reprinted in the United States as "Soviet Automatic Control" (later "Journal of Automation and Information Sciences").

-Alongside constant innovation in his field since 1945, Ivakhnenko maintained an active teaching career, at first as the Assistant Professor at the Department of Theoretical Mechanics, and then at the Control Systems faculty.
-Since 1960 as Professor of the Department of Technical Cybernetics in Kyiv Polytechnic Institute, he contributed lectures to the University and student body, as well as oversaw the work of many graduate students.
+Ivakhnenko maintained an active teaching career, at first as the Assistant Professor at the Department of Theoretical Mechanics, and then at the Control Systems faculty.
+Since 1960, as Professor of the Department of Technical Cybernetics in Kyiv Polytechnic Institute, he lectured at the university, and had multiple graduate students.
 In 1958-1964 he was an organiser of the All-Union Conferences of Invariance in Kiev, where the development of the invariant control systems theory was restored after prohibition.

-His inexhaustible enthusiasm helped more than 220 young scientists to prepare and successfully defend their Ph.D. dissertations under his leadership in the KPI and the Institute of Cybernetics and nearly 30 of his students defended their post-doctoral dissertations.
-Scientific school of Ivakhnenko was and is a real cradle of highly qualified scientific professionals.
-Furthermore, his students V.M.Kuntsevych, V.I.Kostyuk, V.I.Ivanenko, V.I.Vasiliev, A.A.Pavlov and others had created their own respected scientific schools.
-Ivakhnenko was a shining example of a scientist, with a keen sense of new and remarkable scientific intuition.
-Until his last days, he continued to work actively and generously generated original scientific ideas and results.
+More than 220 young scientists prepared and successfully defended their candidate dissertations under his leadership in the KPI and the Institute of Cybernetics and nearly 30 of his students defended their post-doctoral dissertations.
+Furthermore, his students V.M.Kuntsevych, V.I.Kostyuk, V.I.Ivanenko, V.I.Vasiliev, A.A.Pavlov and others had created their own scientific schools.